Is VAALCO Energy Inc. (EGY) a opportunity to investors?

-The share price of VAALCO Energy Inc. (NYSE:EGY) rose to $5.74 per share on Tuesday from $5.72.
-While VAALCO Energy Inc. has overperformed by 0.35%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EGY rose by 114.18%, with highs and lows ranging from $8.77 to $2.06, whereas the simple moving average jumped by 6.96% in the last 200 days.
+VAALCO Energy Inc. (NYSE:EGY) marked $4.96 per share on Monday, up from a previous closing price of $4.66.
+While VAALCO Energy Inc. has overperformed by 6.44%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EGY rose by 85.07%, with highs and lows ranging from $8.77 to $2.06, whereas the simple moving average fell by -8.14% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now